Erlend90/IS-211-Mandatory3/README.md

 ## Strict greedy algorithm

-Although Dijkstras algorithm is also a greedy algorithm, the strict greedy algorithm will only ever choose the path to the nearesst unvisited city, and take no notice whether or not there are unvisited cities and a shorter path might exist.
+Although Dijkstras algorithm is also a greedy algorithm, the strict greedy algorithm will only ever choose the path to the nearest unvisited city, and take no notice whether or not there are unvisited cities when the destination has been reached and a shorter path might exist.
 Once it reaches the target destination, the algorithm will terminate.
-The algorithm has been implemented from my own understanding of this algorithm, and is a simple enough concept that I believe no source is needed.
+The algorithm has been implemented from my own understanding of this type of algorithm, and is a simple enough concept that I believe no source is needed.

 I have defined the steps of this algorithm as follows (same conditions apply as for Dijkstras algorithm):